 - 250 g white mushrooms

-- 2 tsp salt or mushroom seasoning
+- 2 tbsp salt or mushroom seasoning (more to taste)

 - 1 tbsp sugar

-- 1 tbsp vegan fish sauce (sub with soy sauce)
+- 1 tbsp vegan fish sauce

 Toppings